DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Write about your sources & methods so that future DataViz students could replicate your work, with links to public spreadsheets or repositories.
   - Acknowledge uncertainty and question your data.
 What remains unanswered?
 - Prioritize your to-do list
-- Be prepared to give a 1-minute presentation of your draft data story in our next class meeting

 ### Wed Nov 29
 - Overview of Learning Goal #12: Detect Lies and Reduce Bias.
 Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>